AlbertGoma/aeatDB/README.md

 $ echo "CREATE DATABASE 'aeatdb' DEFAULT CHARACTER SET utf8; USE aeatdb; " | cat - *.sql | mysql -u root -p
 ```

-Put your Fiscal Identity Number/VAT Number (NIF) in the *config* table and the currencies and countries you trade with in the *divisa*, and *pais* tables.
+Put your Fiscal Identification Number/VAT Number (NIF) in the *config* table and the currencies and countries you trade with in the *divisa*, and *pais* tables.
 The *ue* column represents whether that country is in the European Union.
 Put also the different VAT rates on the *tipusIVA* table:

 ```sql
 INSERT INTO config (k, v) VALUES ('NIF', '00000000-X');